haiddy/haiddy.github.io/_posts/Tutorials-Summaries/2023-12-04-binary_diffing.md

  ![](/assets/images/binary_diff/windows.PNG)

- if we scroll down to the statistics window we can see the similarity is 52% "Looks like there are a lot differences :'("
+ if we scroll down to the statistics window we can see the similarity is 52% "Looks like there are a lot of differences :'("

  ![](/assets/images/binary_diff/similarity.PNG)